msprech/Election_Analysis/README.md

 ## Overview of Election Audit

+I was tasked with conducting an election audit of a congressional precinct in Colorado to find the following information:

+* Total vote count
+* Vote count per county
+* Percentage of total vote per county
+* County with the largest voter turnout
+* Vote count per candidate
+* Percentage of total vote per candidate
+* Winning candidate, vote count, and percentage of total vote

+### Purpose of Analysis

+The purpose of the analysis was to not only confirm the results of the election, but also to automate the process using loops and conditionals in python.
+This process and resulting code patterns could then be applied to other audits, including congressional and senatorial districts, as well as local elections.

 ## Election Audit Results

 The following results detailing the outcome of the Colorado Congressional election were printed to the command line.
 Further analysis breaks down the code used to provide this summary.